-(Originally printed in the Spring 2010 Issue of the MCOI Journal page 8)
+(Originally printed in the Spring 2010 MCOI Journal)

 The Twilight Saga by Stephenie Meyer has sold over 85-million copies in 50 countries.1 Movies have come out based on the first two books, Twilight and New Moon, and movies are due to come out on the last two books of the series, Eclipse and Breaking Dawn.
 Eager fans have stood in line to get the first copies of each succeeding book and have excitedly queued up for the movies.
 A line of merchandise has been spawned as well: jewelry, totes, clothing, wall calendars, perfume, and even bedding.
 This phenomenon should not be ignored by the Christian who wants to understand the diet our culture feeds on – and craves.

 The books depict the romance between a teenager (Bella, age 17) and a vampire* (Edward) whom she meets at school.
 The obstacles and dangers in the romance, along with Bella’s deepening bond with Edward’s vampire clan, are the focal points of the story.
 A secondary plot involving Bella’s friend Jacob, a Native American who is genetically a werewolf** (though called a “shape-shifter”*** in the last book), ties into the romance and, ultimately, is resolved though rather bizarrely.
 Bella’s longing to become a vampire leads to explosive drama in the fourth book based on the fulfillment of that desire.